acr197/Citi-Offers/README.md

 ## How It Works
 The script:
 - Launches a browser (Chrome/Brave) using secure user-profile storage
-- Navigates to the card portal and performs login using locally stored credentials
+- Waits for you to log in and open the offers page
-- Scans and clicks all eligible offers, adapting to dynamic layout changes
+- Scans and clicks all eligible offers, adapting to layout changes
 - Logs enrolled offers to a connected Google Sheet to track which cards received which offers
-- Includes basic error handling and fallback logic if pages fail to load, accounts have no offers, or login fails
+- Includes basic error handling and fallback logic if pages fail to load or accounts have no offers
-- Supports multiple cards and changing offer counts across sessions

 ## Why I Built It
 This task used to require manually checking and activating offers across multiple cards.
 I used an LLM to walk through each coding step, building a tool that now completes the task in seconds.
 It’s a personal automation with lessons that scale to workplace use cases.